 So to bring this full-circle, here’s how clovers and social media go hand in hand.
 Let’s call it the Four-Leaf Clover of Social Media Success.

-- You get out of your efforts what you put in.
 I wasn’t putting enough nitrogen/nutrients into my lawn and, in turn, my lawn was yielding clover.
 As it turns out, I was getting exactly out of my lawn what I was putting in: nothing.
 Social media is no different.
 It takes time, energy and a concerted effort and your return is tied directly and proportionately to your investment.
 If you take the time to nurture good relationships, cultivate good content and provide value in all of your interactions, your yield will be significantly greater than had you not.

 For those just getting started or dabbling in social media, it can seem complex and confusing, but it’s really not nearly as difficult as you want to think it is.
 By being strategic, thoughtful, solution-minded and committed – the four leaves of the clover – I’m confident that you’ll find your four leaf clover.